Basingstoke and Deane Employment and Skills Zone

 The School Engagement and Employability Subgroup works to develop employability skills, promote links between education and business and support young people with career choices and progression routes.

-The group is currently working with partners from Europe to explore how character education can help to:
+Between October 2015 and October 2017 the group worked with partners from Sweden, Latvia and the Czech Republic to explore how character education can help to:

 - improve young people’s resilience